-The place of performance is within the Caribbean Islands hotspot.
-The assignment will include travel to CEPF headquarters in Arlington, Virginia for meetings at project inception and to present a draft of the ecosystem profile to CEPF donors.
+The place of performance is any relevant location within the Mediterranean Basin hotspot, Europe, or the locations of major international donors or agencies working in the region.
+The assignment will include travel to Brussels for meetings at project inception and to CEPF headquarters in Metropolitan Washington, D.C., USA to present a draft of the Ecosystem Profile to CEPF donors.